huggingface/datasets/docs/source/using_metrics.rst

 .. note::

-    Uner the hood, both the two-steps workflow and the single-step workflow use memory-mapped temporary cache tables to store predictions/references before computing the scores (similarly to a :class:`nlp.Dataset`).
+    Uner the hood, both the two-steps workflow and the single-step workflow use memory-mapped temporary cache tables to store predictions/references before computing the scores (similarly to a :class:`datasets.Dataset`).
 This is convenient for several reasons:

     -  let us easily handle metrics whose scores depends on the evaluation set in non-additive ways, i.e. when f(A∪B) ≠ f(A) + f(B),
     - very efficient in terms of CPU/GPU memory (effectively requiring no CPU/GPU memory to use the metrics),